Six Flags Over Georgia: Rides and attractions

 Six Flags Over Georgia, like most amusement parks, prides itself on its roller coaster collection.
-Goliath and Mind Bender routinely rank among the top steel roller coasters listed by Amusement Today magazine in its Golden Ticket Awards.
-The collection expanded most recently in 2018 with the addition of Twisted Cyclone, a steel track conversion of the former Georgia Cyclone by Rocky Mountain Construction.
+Goliath and The Riddler Mindbender routinely rank among the top steel roller coasters listed by Amusement Today magazine in its Golden Ticket Awards.
+The collection expanded most recently in 2025 with the addition of Georgia Gold Rusher, the world's first Ultra Surf roller coaster from Intamin.

 Aside from the roller coasters, Six Flags Over Georgia maintains a large number of other rides and attractions.
 Two attractions of note are Acrophobia, installed in 2001 as the world's first "floorless" freefall tower ride, and the Riverview Carousel.

 Riverview Carousel

 Riverview Carousel is one of only three remaining five-abreast carousels known to exist.
 Located in an area of the park commonly referred to as Carousel Hill, The Riverview Carousel opened at the park in 1972.
-It is a 1908 PTC Carousel and is located in the Cotton States section after being moved from Riverview Park (Chicago).
+It is a 1908 PTC Carousel and is located in the Cotton States section after being moved from Riverview Park in Chicago.
 It was added to the National Register of Historic Places on January 27, 1995.